irena-flextool/flextool/docs/how_to.md

 - `rolling_jump`: Hours, the desired length of the solve interval
 - `rolling_horizon`: Hours, the desired length of each roll solve
 - `rolling_duration`: (Optional) Hours, the length of the combined outputs.
 If not set, the whole timeline is used.
-- `rolling_start`: (Optional) Hours, the starting timestep the whole solve, if not wanting to start from the beginning

 Considerations on the rolling times: